 If you have a down payment saved up, have an excellent credit score and don’t owe too much on your first mortgage compared to your income, getting a second mortgage can be the way to go.

 Lenders consider vacation homes to be somewhat riskier than primary residences.
 A borrower is more likely to default on a second property than on their primary home if they lose their job or otherwise can’t afford payments.
-For that reason, borrowing requirements are usually a little stricter for a second home than for a first.
+For that reason, vacation home mortgage requirements are usually a little stricter than for a first home.

 Here’s what you’re likely to need to take out a second home mortgage.

 How much you need to put down on your vacation home depends on how you plan on using it.
 If you live there at least some part of the year, the lender may consider the home as a second residence and may require a slightly lower down payment.
 If you plan on renting the property out for much of the year, a lender is more likely to consider it an investment property and might require a down payment of 20% or more.